theobald-software/helpcenter.theobald-software.github.io/includes/sap-customizing/authority-objects-sap-user-rights.md

 ### SAP Authorization Profiles

-Theobald Software collected and combined the necessary authorizations for all {{ component }} into SAP roles. <br>
+Theobald Software collected and combined the necessary authorizations for all {{ components }} into SAP roles.
 You can download the SAP profiles and upload them to your SAP system:

 {% if page.meta.product == "erpconnect" %}